 Can I still get in trouble at work for using MMJ, even if I am a legal cardholder?

 Yes.
 Employers are NOT required to allow their employees to use MMJ.
 We suggest you speak to your employer and address the issue long before it becomes a problem.
 Some employers do make exceptions for patients, but they must know that you are a patient beforehand.

 Can I take my medicine out of the state of Montana?

 There is no protection from prosecution once a patient leaves the state of Montana with MMJ.
 A patient is subject to the laws of whichever state they are in.
 No state provides protection from federal prosecution, including Montana, at any time, in any way.

 NO. NO. NO. Do not drive after using MMJ.
 It is against the law to drive under the influence of ANY intoxicants!
-You can be prosecuted for DUI if you are caught driving under the influence, PLEASE do not do it!
+You can be prosecuted for DUI if you are caught driving under the influence.
+PLEASE, do not do it!
 Arrange for a (sober) friend to drive, or use public transportation or ride-sharing, if you have taken your medicine and need to go somewhere.

 Where can and should I use my medicine?